Partial Withdrawal Of ULIP

 • Only active plans qualify for partial withdrawals, which makes it essential to pay premiums on time and prevent dues as much as you can.

-What Is a Policy Withdrawal?
+What is a Partial Withdrawal?

-Policy withdrawal in ULIP is a facility wherein you can easily withdraw money from the accumulated fund value to take care of any urgent requirement.
+Partial withdrawal in ULIP is a facility wherein you can easily withdraw money from the accumulated fund value to take care of any urgent requirement.
 After the completion of the lock-in period, you can make partial withdrawals in ULIP.
 However, this flexibility that ULIPs offer comes with a few terms and conditions.

 Turn Small Investments Into Big Wealth with ULIP